 - Add some art or photos to your walls or try some indoor plants;

-- In your next meeting share ways that you care for yourself;
+- When you speak to someone clost to you, share ways that you care for yourself;

 - Try some mindfulness exercises such as breathing, mindful walking, eating etc;

-- Visit your a place that fills your soul, makes you happy and/or at peace.
+- Visit a place that fills your soul, makes you happy and/or at peace.
 Did you know that your brain responds to imagined items in a similar way to the real thing.
 This means you don’t have to even actually visit them to get some benefits of being there.
-This is one of the reasons why meditation works so well (changes our brains).
+This is one of the reasons why meditation works so well and changes our brains.

 Self care is a great thing to teach students and our children; allowing them to develop life skills that will support them as they grow.

-What do you do to look after yourself?
+So what would you do now to look after yourself:

-How do you make this part of your practice with young people?
+How do you make this part of your practice with young people also?